Sound and complete axiomatizations of coalgebraic language equivalence: Conclusions and Future Work

 As we saw in our work, the generalised powerset construction lets us move from systems of type $FT$ to systems of type $F$ (in the category of $T$-algebras) and hence from bisimilarity to language equivalence.
 On the other hand, in coalgebraic trace semantics~\cite{HJS:2007} one considers functors of the form $TF$ and works with coalgebras for (the lifting of $F$) to the Kleisli category of $T$ (e.\,g. $TF = \Pow(1+A \times -)$ for non-deterministic automata).
 This allows to deal with some monads $T$ that are not finitary, e.\,g.~the full powerset monad or the subdistribution monad.
 However, that approach does not allow to consider the monad $V$ of free semimodules.
 It would therefore be desirable to find a common framework that accommodates both these approaches.

 \paragraph{Acknowledgments} We are very grateful to Zolt\'an \'Esik for his helpful comments and for pointing out recent work on axiomatizations of rational weighted languages.
+We are thankful to the careful reading of Joost Winter, whose comments improved the presentation and correctness of the some of the results of this paper, and clarified the question whether the calculi for coalgebraic language equivalence we have developed are decidable.
+Thanks also go to Henning Urbat for pointing out a gap in Example~\ref{ex:counter}.

 In addition, we would like to thank the referees for the many constructive comments, which greatly helped us improving the paper.
 The third author was partially supported by Funda\c{c}\~ao para a Ci\^encia e a Tecnologia, Portugal, under grant number \texttt{SFRH/BPD/71956/2010}. \received{July 20, 2011}{December 15, 2011}{March 10, 2012}